Learning a useful amount of any language is a feat to be proud of. The process is a terrific hobby, and the outcome is valuable and enriching.

 But if you’re staying long-term, or even moving for good, then I believe it’s worth learning.
 You probably won’t find practical benefits, since virtually everyone speaks English quite well.
 However, you probably will find intangible benefits that bring more fulfillment and connection to your time in Manila.

-By the way, there are at least a few good apps and online language courses to help you with this.
-I briefly mentioned Glossika Tagalog earlier, because (for my money) it's the best option right now.
-Not the cheapest by a long shot, but efficient.
+There are at least a few good apps and online language courses to consider.
+I briefly mentioned Glossika Tagalog earlier, because (for my money) it’s the best option right now.
+It’s not the cheapest by a long shot, but it’s efficient.
 Read my full review for suggestions on how best to use it.